The Gold Standard of Client Relationships in Voice Acting

-The Golden Moment: A Client Who Gets Voice Actors
+The Golden Moment: A Client Who Understands Voice Actors

-Getting cast for a project is always exciting.
+Getting cast for a project is always an exciting moment.
 Recently, I was hired to voice some commercials for a company called Postscript.io.
-The project itself was fun, but what happened after the audio was delivered and the spots were produced truly impressed me.
+The project itself was enjoyable, but what happened after the audio was delivered truly impressed me.

-A huge thank you is due to one member of the production team, @cinemadness, who posted the final spots on social media.
-But here's where they went above and beyond: they took the time and effort to credit the entire cast and crew in their post!
+A huge thank you is due to one member of the production team, @cinemadness, who shared the final spots on social media.
+Here is where they went above and beyond: they credited the entire cast and crew in their post!

 Why Client Credit is VO Gold

-This might seem like a simple gesture, but for us voice actors, where our work is often integral but often uncredited in the final public-facing content, it means a tremendous amount.
-Recognition isn't just about ego; it's about professional validation and building your career.
+This may seem like a simple gesture, but for us voice actors, our work is often integral yet uncredited in public-facing content.
+It means a tremendous amount.
+Recognition isn’t just about ego; it’s about professional validation and building your career.

 Professional Validation & Respect

-Being credited is a clear signal that the client and production team value your specific contribution.
-It acknowledges that the voice performance wasn't just a commodity, but a skilled craft that was essential to the final product's success.
+Being credited signals that the client and production team value your specific contribution.
+They acknowledge that the voice performance wasn’t just a commodity; it was a skilled craft essential to the final product's success.
 This shows a deep respect for the art of voice acting.

 Portfolio Building & Social Proof

 For voice actors at any stage, showcasing your work is vital.
-Clients credited posts make it infinitely easier to:
+Credited posts from clients make it infinitely easier to:

-• Share the work: You can confidently share the client's post on your own social media, linking directly to the final product.
+Share the Work: You can confidently share the client's post on your social media, linking directly to the final product.

-• Update your portfolio/demo reels: Having a public credit attached to a finished piece provides concrete proof of your involvement and the context of your performance.
+Update Your Portfolio/Demo Reels: Having a public credit attached to a finished piece offers concrete proof of your involvement and the context of your performance.

 Networking & Industry Visibility

 When production teams and clients credit performers, it increases visibility not just for the project, but for you.
 Other creatives, casting directors, or potential clients who see the post might discover your work through that credit.
-It helps foster a more connected and collaborative industry.
+This fosters a more connected and collaborative industry.

 Seeing the Shout-Out in Action

-Curious to see an example of this gold-standard practice?
-You can check out @cinemadness's Instagram profile.
+Curious to see this practice in action?
+Check out @cinemadness's Instagram profile.
 I had the fantastic opportunity to voice "Bub," the friendly little AI floating character in the Postscript.io commercials.
-You can find the four videos I worked on located just below their Doordash spots and a bit farther down the feed near the "Be Not Afraid" video.
-It's great to see the final product and the credits attached!
+The four videos I worked on are located just below their Doordash spots and a bit farther down the feed near the "Be Not Afraid" video.
+It’s fulfilling to see the final product with credits attached!

-FYI if you don't have an Instagram account, here are a few of the spots that were posted on YouTube.
+FYI, if you don't have an Instagram account, here are a few spots that were posted on YouTube.
 You can see my character "Bub" at the end of each video!

 Beyond the Mic: The Impact of Recognition

-Bringing characters like Bub to life is always rewarding, but experiencing a client and production team go the extra mile to ensure every contributor receives credit?
-That's truly the stuff that makes you appreciate the gig, the collaboration, and this industry even more.
+Bringing characters like Bub to life is rewarding.
+But experiencing a client and production team go the extra mile to ensure every contributor receives credit?
+That makes you appreciate the gig, the collaboration, and this industry even more.

-Kudos to clients and production partners like Postscript.io and @cinemadness who understand the value of giving proper props and celebrating the entire creative team, including the voice actors who bring their scripts to life.
-It really makes a difference – not just emotionally, but professionally.
+Kudos to clients and production partners like Postscript.io and @cinemadness who understand the value of giving proper recognition.
+Celebrating the entire creative team, including the voice actors who bring scripts to life, really makes a difference—not just emotionally but professionally.

 Understanding Self-Marketing